chaos-generator/wipro-web-crawler/README.md

 As java is my choice of language, I'll use JUnit for unit tests and Mockito to create mocks.
 Jsoup was chosen as the lib to parse the HTML.

+I also added Google's guava, as the helper methods included in that library are life-saving.

 ### How to build
 dependencies: